Become a Curriculum Designer: Career Guide

 Learn how to become a curriculum designer.
 Research the job description and education requirements ,and find out how to start a career in curriculum design.

 Curriculum designers, or instructional coordinators, develop educational programs and instructional materials for schools, organizations and companies.
-They can also assist the teachers, principals or other customers in the implementation of the curriculum and assess how well it's working after a period of use.
-Curriculum designers often work year-round, as opposed to teachers who may work only during the school year.
+They can also assist the teachers, principals or other customers in the implementation of the curriculum and evaluate how well it's working after a period of use.
+Unlike most teachers who may work only during the school year, curriculum designers tend to work year-round.

 |Degree Level||Bachelor's degree; master's degree may be preferred|